OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

 |                                           |                                | **.** or a **URL**                                 |
 +-------------------------------------------+--------------------------------+----------------------------------------------------+

-.. note:: JWT is acronime of JSON Web Token
+.. note:: JWT is a acronym of JSON Web Token

 .. _oneprovision_configuration: